Kessen III

-Kessen III (決戦III) is the third Kessen title by Koei for PlayStation 2.
+is the third and final Kessen title by Koei for PlayStation 2.
 The game is based on the life of Oda Nobunaga.

 Historical background

 The game's time frame is roughly between the years 1550 to 1590.
 Contrary to many stories and portrayals that depict him as a villain or demon, Nobunaga is depicted in a more virtuous and ultimately tragic light, making Kessen III rather unusual in relation to other video games based in the same era.
 It is a heavily fantasized and romanticized depiction of his life, although unlike games such as the Samurai Warriors series it goes into more specific historical details.
 For example, the existence of the Ashikaga shogunate and Nobunaga's relationship is covered herein but completely omitted from the Samurai Warriors games.

 The game paints a positive picture on Nobunaga's life, and then enters a "what if" scenario showing what might have happened if he had survived the betrayal by Akechi Mitsuhide.
 It describes Nobunaga regaining his power base, and then defeating shogunate forces led by the Akechi Clan and other clans of Western Japan on the shores of Kyūshū, with Nobunaga presumably becoming the new leader.

 Tokugawa Ieyasu is in this game, presented as Nobunaga's mild-mannered and dedicated ally, but is shown flying into a rage when he learns that Nobunaga survives his betrayal, believing that he was going to carry out Nobunaga's destiny.
 Toyotomi Hideyoshi is also shown, under the name of Hideyoshi Hashiba.
-His unlikely charisma inspires his troops after he is wrongly told of Nobunaga's death, which leads his friend to comment, "Maybe he would be the one to unite Japan, if Lord Oda was dead."
+His unlikely charisma inspires his troops after he is wrongly told of Nobunaga's death.

 The game also allows battles against other notable daimyōs, such as Uesugi Kenshin and Takeda Shingen.

 There is a certain level of inaccuracy, due not only to the fantasy element, but also due to the appearance of Miyamoto Musashi, who had not yet been born when Nobunaga committed seppuku.